If you’re on the Windows operating system, and you’re experiencing the following problems with your wireless mouse:

 5) Un-tick the box for Show compatible hardware.
 Select one of the devices listed.
 Click Next to continue.

 7) After the restart, go through the process again.
 When you reach the following window, tick the box for Show compatible hardware.
 Then select the right driver for you.
 Click Next to continue.

 9) When the install finishes, update your wireless mouse driver via Device Manager.
 Then restart your computer.

 9) See if the problem is resolved.

-If your wireless mouse still refuses to work after the method above, you need to update its driver to the latest version available.
+If your wireless mouse still refuses to work after the method above, it’s likely that you’re using the wrong or outdated driver altogether.

 Automatic driver update – If you don’t have the time, patience, or computer skills to update your drivers manually, you can do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct drivers for your wireless mouse, and your variant of Windows 10, and it will download and install it correctly: